ocelotconsulting/ocelotconsulting.github.io/industries/telecom.md

 title:  "Telecommunications"
 subtitle: "Optimizing Call Center Tools and Technology"
 background: shortBackground
-overviewStatement: Ocelot partnered with a Fortune 500 Telecom Client to help them modernize their service ordering tool and deploy it to agents across their Call Centers.
+overviewStatement: Ocelot partnered with a Fortune 500 telecom client to help them modernize their service ordering tool and deploy it to agents across their call centers.
 overviewList:
   - Web portal using React
   - Web services using Java